SD › Hawaii Best Hotels

-Hawaii Hotels – Tips and Recommendations
+Hawaii Hotels – Tips & Advice

 - Weather in Hawaii is great year-round, but ocean activity does vary.
 Waves tend to be bigger in the winter, especially on the northern shores of the islands – sometimes up to 50 feet.
 This is excellent for pro surfers, but not great for beginning swimmers.
 For calmer waters, come in the summer.